Hoyasumii/avengers-endgame/README.md

 [The silence from Clint tells them all they need to know.
 The mission was completed but at a dire cost.
 Sadness overtakes everyone.
 Bruce falls to his knees and pounds the floor in grief.]

 [Cut to outside HQ.
-Lakeside, Tony, Steve, Thor
+Lakeside, Tony, Steve, Thor,